 Elin Schoultz M.D., Dept of Biomedicine, Sahlgrenska Academy, Gothenburg University, Sweden

-Margareta Berg, M.D., PhD, Orthopaedic surgeon, Gothenburg University
+Margareta Berg, M.D., PhD, Orthopaedic surgeon, Gothenburg University, Sweden

 Karin Sillén, M.D.
 Dept. of Trauma Surgery, Sahlgrenska University Hospital, Gothenburg

-Elin Schoultz, M.D., Researcher and teacher, Gothenburg University
+Elin Schoultz, M.D., Researcher and Teacher in Anatomy, Gothenburg University

 Dan Bibac, M.D., Dept of Interventional Radiology, Sahlgrenska University Hospital, Gothenburg, Sweden